2vincentLin/Udacity_DRLND_Navigation/README.md

 download the environment you need and put banana.exe in the same folder as the notebook.

-### How to run the notebook
+### How to use the notebook

-If you wish to retrain the agent or just see the how to saved agent performs, you can just run codes from
+#### for training your own agent and watch it play

+Open the train_and_replay.ipynb, follow the instruction.

+#### just want to know the performance between different implementation and algorithm

+Open Report.ipynb

+**Everytime you run the UnityEnvironment, you'll see it appear on your screen, you should run `env.close()` before shuting down the notebook, otherwise you might have to restart the os to restart the UnityEnvironment.**